 - Do your best to gather and solidify main points from the post-film discussion, and present them at the closing of the event.
 Invite audience members to share some of these insights or action items with local political and education leaders via social media.

-- Remind your audience to log on to MLTSfilm.org to join the mailing list and check out our “Moving Forward” section for resources aimed at educators, parents, and students.
+- Remind your audience to log on to MLTSfilm.org to join the mailing list and check out the Innovation Playlist for resources aimed at educators, parents, and students.